tinmarino/try/README.md

 * Where niceness is received as weakness ...
 * There is no true heroes in victory
 * Fuzz
+* If you do not trust me, at least trust yourself

 # Examples